williamcruzme/vue-gates/README.md

   <a href="LICENSE"><img src="https://img.shields.io/npm/l/laravel-permissions.svg" alt="License"></a>
 </p>

-vue-gates is a plugin for [Vue.js](https://vuejs.org/) & [Nuxt.js](https://nuxtjs.org/) that allows you to use [Laravel Permission](https://github.com/spatie/laravel-permission) in your components.
+vue-gates is a plugin for [Vue.js](https://vuejs.org/) & [Nuxt.js](https://nuxtjs.org/) that allows you to use roles and permissions in your components or DOM elements, also compatible as middleware or methods.

-Being blade-based you only need to specify the directive in your components or DOM elements.
-The names of the directives are the same as those available in [Laravel Permission](https://github.com/spatie/laravel-permission#using-blade-directives), and EXTRA MORE!.

 ## 💿 Installation